 HRV Biofeedback

 HRV biofeedback trains resonance-frequency breathing at roughly 0.1 Hz (about 6 breaths per minute) to amplify heart-rate variability and baroreflex gain.
-Goessl 2017 meta-analysis of 24 RCTs reports a large pooled Hedge's g = 0.81 for stress and anxiety, placing it among the highest-effect non-pharmacological interventions available.
+The Goessl 2017 meta-analysis of 24 RCTs reports a large pooled Hedge's g = 0.81 for stress and anxiety, placing it among the highest-effect non-pharmacological interventions available.

 What It Is